-Here are a few of the most pressing building issues that the Internet of Things may help with:
+Here are a few of the most pressing building issues that IoT in construction industry may help with:

 In the construction sector, the failure to complete projects on schedule has long been an issue.
 However, it is becoming more significant now, since the increasing complexity of construction designs makes predicting delivery schedules and pricing more challenging.

-The usage of IoT can improve the precision of estimates, providing owners, managers, and investors in the construction business more confidence.
+The usage of IoT in construction can improve the precision of estimates, providing owners, managers, and investors more confidence.